 For the Classic and Timeless Bride

 Photographer: Laney Oakes

 While pearls are a huge wedding trend right now, it has always been a classic and timeless jewelry for generations.
-Jenna kept it classic and elegant with a simple mini white dress which she jazzed up with a feathered scarf.
+Jenna kept it classic and elegant with a simple mini white engagement dress which she jazzed up with a feathered scarf.
 For her shoes, she opted for the Lisbeth pearl heels that are the epitome of bridal chic.
-This elegant engagement outfit perfectly complements the relaxing lake setting.
+This elegant white dress for engagement photos perfectly complements the relaxing lake setting.